Thomas Francis Meagher: Marriages and family

 On 22 February 1851, in Van Diemen's Land, Meagher married Catherine Bennett, daughter of Bryan Bennett, a farmer who, in 1817, had been convicted of mail robbery and in 1818 transported to Van Diemen's Land.
 Meagher's fellow exiles disapproved of his marriage because she was a "dead-common girl", or the child of a common criminal.
-Although his friends believed her social status made them an unsuitable match, Meagher was unperturbed, and his wife and he lived in a house Meagher built on the shore of Lake Sorell.
+Although his friends believed her social status made them an unsuitable match, Meagher was unperturbed, and he and his wife lived in a house Meagher built on the shore of Lake Sorell.
 Soon after they were married, Catherine became ill.

 Less than a year after his wedding in January 1852, Meagher abruptly surrendered his "ticket-of-leave" and planned his escape to the United States.
 Meagher sent his "ticket-of-leave" and a letter to the authorities, along with notifying them he would consider himself a free man in twenty-four hours.
 When he escaped, Catherine was in an advanced stage of pregnancy and stayed behind.
 Following Meagher's departure from Van Diemen's Land, their son, Henry Emmett Fitzgerald O'Meagher, was born, but he died at 4 months of age, shortly after Meagher reached New York City.

 Henry Emmett Fitzgerald O'Meagher was buried on 8 June 1852 at St. John's Catholic Church, the oldest Catholic church in Australia, in Richmond, Tasmania, Australia.
 The small grave is next to the church.
 A plaque notes his father having been an Irish Patriot and member of the Young Irelanders.

 Following Meagher's escape, Catherine travelled to London, where she was met by her father-in-law and then they both travelled on to Waterford.
 On arrival at Waterford railway station, she was welcomed by thousands of citizens, such was her husband's fame in Ireland as a nationalist.
 However, she was not well and rested at her father-in-law's home for a short time (where a crowd of 20,000 'serenaded' her).
 Eventually she was able to spend a short time in the United States with Meagher.
 She returned to Ireland pregnant and in poor health.
 She gave birth to Meagher's only child to reach adulthood: Thomas Bennett Meagher, named after his father.
 She died in Ireland on 12 May 1854, at the home of her father-in-law.
 Meagher never met his son, who was raised by relatives.

 After Meagher settled in New York, he soon courted Elizabeth "Libby" Townsend, the daughter of Peter Townsend and Caroline (née) Parrish of Monroe, New York.
 The Townsend family were wealthy Protestants, who opposed Meagher's marrying their daughter but eventually relented.
-Elizabeth converted to Roman Catholicism, and, in 1856 she and Meagher married.
+Elizabeth converted to Roman Catholicism, and, in 1856, she and Meagher married.